andresgfranco/media-pipelines/README.md

 - **Notifications**: optional Amazon SNS

 **External sources**
-- 🎵 Freesound API for Creative Commons audio
+- 🎵 Internet Archive API for Creative Commons audio
 - 🎬 Wikimedia Commons API for Creative Commons video (ready to add Pexels or Pixabay if needed)

 APIs were selected because they ship legal, attribution-friendly assets without manual uploads, keeping the MVP realistic and fast to deliver.